mjhea0/node-getting-started/readme.md

   $ npm install
   ```

   > Please note: The dependencies within *package.json* are generally listed by name and version.
-In some cases instead of a version, you'll see an `*`, which means that npm will retrieve the latest version of the dependency.
+In some cases, instead of a version, you'll see an `*`, which means that npm will retrieve the latest version of the dependency.
+For more information on NPM, please check out this [link](https://www.npmjs.org/doc/json.html).

   Your project structure should now look like this:
   ```sh